Testing the Predictions of Surprisal Theory in 11 Languages: Discussion

 \subsection{Limitations and Future Directions}

-Turning back to our own study, there are a few limitations we would like to discuss: Although our sample of languages is much larger than previous studies, it is still largely Indo-European biased.
+Turning back to our own study, there are a few limitations we would like to discuss: Although our sample of languages is much larger than previous studies, Indo-European languages are still overrepresented.
 Indeed, each of our non Indo-European language families is represented by a single language.
 Additionally, all the data tested here comes from high-resource languages with long traditions of writing systems, and from individuals who live in industrialized societies.
 Finally, the methodology we employ here requires a large corpus of (written) language on which a language model can be trained.
-It may be the case, that for much lower resource languages, there just isn't enough linguistic data to derive statistical estimates needed to test Surprisal Theory in this manner.\footnote{We would like to thank an anonymous reviewer for bringing up this limitation.} Thus, while our methods may be able to test the predictions of Surprisal Theory in lower resource settings, where corpora of a few hundred thousand words exist, they may not be suitable for a large number of the world's languages.
-While our results put Surprisal Theory on firmer empirical footing, testing its predictions beyond these settings is an important and necessary next step in assessing the theory's universality.
+It may be the case, that for much lower-resource languages, there is often not enough linguistic data to derive statistical estimates needed to test surprisal theory in this manner.
+Thus, while our methods may be able to test the predictions of surprisal theory in lower-resource settings, where corpora of a few hundred thousand words exist, they may not be suitable for a large number of the world's languages.
+While our results put surprisal theory on firmer empirical footing, testing its predictions beyond these settings is an important and necessary step in assessing the theory's universality.\looseness=-1